 \subsection{Analysis}

-First we are interested in the value of $\eta$ i.e., how many coupons (short walks) do we need from each node to successfully answer all the stitching requests.
-Notice that it is possible that $d(v)\eta$ coupons are not enough (if $\eta$ is not chosen suitably large): We might forward the token to some node $v$ many times in Phase 2 and all coupons distributed by $v$ in the first phase may be deleted.
-(In other words, $v$ is chosen as a connector node many times, and all its coupons have been exhausted.)
+First we are interested in the value of $\eta$ i.e., the number of coupons (short walks) needed from each node to successfully answer all the stitching requests.
+Notice that it is possible that $d(v)\eta$ coupons are not enough if $\eta$ is not chosen suitably large: We might forward the token to some node $v$ many times in Phase 2 and all coupons distributed by $v$ in the first phase may be deleted.
+In other words, $v$ is chosen as a connector node many times, and all its coupons have been exhausted.
 If this happens then the stitching process cannot progress.
 To fix this problem, we use an easy upper bound of the number of visits to any node $v$ of a random walk of length $\ell$ in an undirected graph: $d(v)\ell$ times.
-Therefore each node $v$ will be visited as a connector node at most $O(d(v)\ell)$ times with high probability.
+Therefore each node $v$ will be visited as a connector node at most $O(d(v)\ell)$ times.
 This implies that each node does not have to prepare too many short walks.

-The following lemma bounds the number of visits to every node when we do $\Theta(\log n)$ walks from each node, each of length $\log n/\eps$ (note that this is the maximum length of a long walk, whp).
+The following lemma bounds the number of visits to every node when we do $\Theta(\log n)$ walks from each node, each of length $\log n/\eps$ (note that this is the maximum length of a long walk, w.h.p.).

-\begin{lemma} If we perform $\Theta(\log n)$ random walks of length $\log n/\eps$ from {\em each} node, then no node $v$ is visited more than $O(\frac{d(v) \log^3 n}{\eps})$ times with high probability. \end{lemma} \begin{proof} Suppose we perform so many long walks in parallel.
-In other words, we can say that each node performing one walk of length $\Theta({\log^2 n/\eps})$.
-The bound on the number of visits to each node follows because in each round a node $v$ can get only at most $d(v)$ walks in expectation (since we have an undirected graph) and hence $O(d(v)\log n)$ whp (via Chernoff bound).
-Since long walk length is $\Theta(\log^2 n/\eps)$, so total number of visits is $O(d(v)\log^3 n/\eps)$ whp.